 -At age 28 (2004) I bought my first home in Los Angeles for 459K, and we sold it 10 years later for 635K.
 In addition to producing a great return for 10 years, owning it provided far more than just the return.
 Without it, much of what you read below would not have happened—or at least taken much longer.
 It’s also worth noting that I owned this house through the great recession (along with 3 other properties), and still came out ok.
 Yah!

 -By age 30 I was starting my first business, Therapy Studios, with three of my great friends and business partners.
-It was also a post-production company, and we grew it to 30+ employees and over 5 million in annual revenue.
+It was also a post-production company, and we grew it to 30+ employees and mid-seven-figures in annual revenue.
 My partners were kind enough to cash me out of the partnership in mid 2018, and offered to keep me on as a part-time consultant to continue managing the finances from afar…for which I am grateful.
 AND, they keep a picture of me up in the mens’ room for a little ol’ posterity.
 Nice!

 -A couple years into the business (2007) we decided to piggyback on our efforts (i.e. start a new business that utilizes much of the resources we put in place with the first business), and embarked on the production of our first feature documentary called Transcendent Man: The Life & Ideas of Ray Kurzweil.
 Two yeas later, it premiered at the Tribeca Film Festival to critical acclaim.
 A year and a half later, it finally released and became the #2 documentary on iTunes (for a week), and hung out in the top 10 for twelve weeks.
 We just couldn’t best that Justin Beiber doc for the top slot (Beeeiiiberrrrrr!).